wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 We next describe the design in details.
 The LLC data store is divided into two parts.
 The first part is the conventional part of the LLC, which still functions as a regular LLC, except that the data slot is only 32 byte per tag.
-Data stored in the conventional part of the LLC can be either a compressed line whose size is smaller than 32 bytes, 32 bytes from a full cache line, or 32 bytes of a compressed cache line.
-Note that in the last two cases, values are stored in an "interleaved" manner, instead of sequentially, to avoid artificially biasing against the last 32 bytes of a block.
+Data stored in the conventional part of the LLC can be either a compressed line whose size is smaller than 32 bytes or 32 bytes from a full cache line.
+Note that in the latter cases, values are stored in an "interleaved" manner, instead of sequentially, to avoid artificially biasing against the last 32 bytes of a block.
 The interleaving pattern may also change based on the address to avoid biasing against odd and even numbered words.
 (**Note: The paper does not explicitly have this, but I do think it is critical in the design**).